The Celiac Section

 - Never surprise hosts with your dietary requirements.
 Most people want everyone they invite to enjoy the dinner.

-- Learn the art of gentle assertiveness – parents are often better at this in defence of their children’s needs than adults are for their own.
-Don’t be a martyr as it spoils the occasion for everyone.
+- Learn the art of gentle assertiveness – parents are often better at this in defense of their children’s needs than adults are for their own.

 - Don’t overwhelm others with too much detail on hidden sources of gluten.
 It frightens them – and they genuinely do not want to make you ill.

 - Offer to bring a dish or course.
 Dessert is often the hardest for people prepare for you.